Gluten Free Noodles in a Creamy Coconut Peanut Sauce is an amazingly delicious meal that is easy to make, vegan and uses

 They are a little bit chewy and a lot more like a noodle than a pasta.
 I used the spaghetti noodles in this recipe and they reminded me of ramen or Ichiban noodles.
 I guarantee that anytime I make a recipe that calls for angel hair pasta I will be using Tofu Shirataki Noodles instead.
 They have the same texture and hold up far better.

 You’ll find Tofu Shirataki Noodles in the refrigerated section of your grocery store.
-At the market I shop at they were $1.60 a package, which is about enough for 1 person.
+At the market where I shop, they were $1.60 a package, which is about enough for 1 person.
 They’re a lot more filling than regular noodles so you’ll find you need less than normal.

 Oh ya, about the sauce.
 It's creamy, peanut-y, coconut-y and oh so yummy.
 It's comforting.
 It'll make you want to eat a big bowl and go back for seconds.